Knives Out: Box office

 Knives Out endured at the box office as an adult-targeted film in a theatrical season dominated by family blockbusters such as Frozen 2.
 Knives Out earned $165.4 million in the United States and Canada (52.8% of its earnings), and $147.5 million overseas (47.2%) for a worldwide total of $312.9 million, making it the 29th-highest-grossing film of 2019.
 Of this amount, $82 million was estimated to have been yielded by the MRC–Lionsgate partnership in net profit, factoring in marketing, equipment, royalties, interest, and miscellaneous costs.
 China was the most lucrative overseas market, and positive press improved the film's performance in that country.
 The United Kingdom, Germany, Australia, and France provided some of the film's largest takings.

 In the US, after securing $2 million from advanced screenings, Knives Out received a wide release in 3,391 theaters.
-The film benefited from a five-day tracking period due to the US Thanksgiving holiday Thursday.
+It benefited from a five-day tracking period due to the US Thanksgiving holiday Thursday.
 This increased the first week sum to $41.7 million, ahead of the three-week old Ford v Ferrari and second to Frozen II, which was in its second weekend.
 Knives Outs opening gross nearly doubled the prognosticators' pre-release estimates of $22–25 million.
 CinemaScore polls that were conducted during the opening night found moviegoers gave the film an average grade of A− on a scale of A+ to F. Screenings attracted mostly men, and approximately 73% were over 25 years of age, 46% were over 35, and 63% were white.
 On the second weekend, Knives Out took $14.2 million from 3,461 theaters, remaining the number two film, and earnings dropped by about 35% the following week.
 In the fourth weekend, the film slipped to number five with a gross of $6.5 million, its theater count reduced to slightly above 2,500, though box office figures grew by 50% for the Christmas holiday week (seventh, with $9.7 million).
 Knives Out remained one of the top ten highest-grossing films for ten weeks, and the theater count stayed above 2,000 at the end of the year.
 By February 2020, the film's domestic gross exceeded $159 million.